 Because alpha blockers also relax other muscles throughout the body, these medications also can help improve urine flow in older men with prostate problems.

 Alpha blockers are either short-acting or long-acting.
 Short-acting medications work quickly, but their effects last only a few hours.
 Long-acting medications take longer to work, but their effects last longer.
 The alpha blocker that's best for you depends on your health and the condition being treated.

 Alpha blockers are also called alpha-adrenergic blocking agents, alpha-adrenergic antagonists, adrenergic blocking agents and alpha-blocking agents.

 Examples of alpha blockers used to treat high blood pressure include:

 - Prazosin (Minipress)

-Though alpha blockers are commonly used to treat high blood pressure, they're typically not the first treatment option.
+Alpha blockers typically aren't the first treatment option for high blood pressure.
 Instead, they're used in combination with other drugs, such as diuretics, when your high blood pressure is difficult to control.

 Other side effects might include:

 Before taking an alpha blocker, be sure your doctor knows about other medications you take, such as beta blockers, calcium channel blockers or medications for erectile dysfunction.
 Alpha blockers can increase or decrease the effects of other medications you take.

 Alpha blockers may improve total cholesterol.
 However, some research has found that long-term use of some alpha blockers can increase the risk of heart failure.